 FOR YOUR CONTINUED SUPPORT

-MAY YOU ALL ENJOY A VERY MERRY CHRISTMAS AND PEACEFUL NEW YEAR !
+MAY YOU ALL ENJOY A PEACEFUL AND PROSPEROUS NEW YEAR !

 Random Sample of 100 EfVA Members